Alternative versions of Spider-Man: Sam Raimi's Spider-Man film trilogy

 In the 2002–07 Spider-Man film trilogy, Peter Parker is portrayed by Tobey Maguire.
 This film trilogy portrays Peter gaining his abilities in his final days in high school and becoming a college student at Columbia University.
 While initially using his powers for selfish reasons, Peter is inspired by the death of his Uncle Ben to accept the responsibility that come with them, and begins fighting crime as Spider-Man.
 He navigates his relationships with his childhood crush-turned-friend and eventual girlfriend Mary Jane Watson, best friend Harry Osborn, his Aunt May, and his boss J. Jonah Jameson, while fighting adversaries such as the Green Goblin, Doctor Octopus, Sandman, Venom, and temporarily Harry as the New Goblin.
 Unlike most versions of Spider-Man, Maguire's iteration can shoot organic spider web from his wrists.
-He is also soft-spoken and is noted not to wisecrack as much as later cinematic portrayals of the character.
-Maguire's Parker / Spider-Man also appears in Spider-Man: The New Animated Series, voiced by Neil Patrick Harris, in addition to video games associated with this film trilogy.
+He is also soft-spoken and is noted to be more aloof, reserved and less sociable in personality, lacking the consistently wisecracking nature of the comics version and later cinematic portrayals of the character.
+Maguire's Parker / Spider-Man also appears in video games associated with this film trilogy.

 Spider-Man (Earth-120703)

 The Amazing Spider-Man film duology

 The Spider-Man film series was rebooted after Spider-Man 3, with a new iteration of Peter Parker being portrayed by Andrew Garfield in The Amazing Spider-Man and its sequel.
-Peter is portrayed in these films as a quirky, angst-driven, and intelligent high school student whose parents Richard and Mary Parker were Oscorp scientists who disappeared and presumably died when Peter was young while attempting to prevent the company from exploiting their work for malevolent purposes.
+Peter is portrayed in these films as a more snarky, angst-driven, and troubled but intelligent high school student whose parents Richard and Mary Parker were Oscorp scientists who disappeared and presumably died when Peter was young while attempting to prevent the company from exploiting their work for malevolent purposes.
 He also begins to date Gwen Stacy.
-Upon trying to learn about his parents' past from their colleague Dr. Curt Connors, Peter sneaks into Oscorp and is bitten by genetically modified spiders, gaining his abilities.
+Upon trying to learn about his parents' past from their colleague Curt Connors, Peter sneaks into Oscorp and is bitten by genetically modified spiders, gaining his abilities.
 He tracks down Connors and works with him to continue the work his father and Connors did, but inadvertently plays a part in Connors becoming the Lizard.
 Peter, who initially uses his powers in an attempt to track down his Uncle Ben's killer, is later inspired to protect New York City's residents as Spider-Man and thwart the Lizard's schemes.
-He later faces Electro and the Green Goblin, and temporarily gives up being a superhero after Gwen dies while assisting him against the two villains.
-Despite criticism of the films' convoluted plots, Garfield's portrayal of Parker / Spider-Man has received praise.
+He later faces Electro and the Green Goblin, and temporarily gives up being a superhero after Gwen dies while assisting him against the two villains, before eventually coming out of retirement months later.